 When I took on the task of launching a new website in 2008, one of the first series of articles that was published that year was an account of the move of the school from its original premises to its current location in 1929, produced by the late John Macrae, a stalwart of the school and the Association.
 When we moved the website to be hosted alongside the School website, this article, one of the most popular in the first couple of years of the original website, became unavailable to visitors to the site.
 I felt this needed to be rectified and have therefore reproduced the article below - I hope you enjoy it.

-We have again produced an easily accessible and printable copy of all the articles posted on the website over the past year, similar to the Maroon, which was discontinued in 2009.
-It includes all material suitable for printed format from January 2013 to December 2013.
-To access the digest, click this link: Website Digest 2013
+We have produced an easily accessible and printable copy of all the articles posted on the website over the past year, similar to the Maroon publication, which was discontinued in 2009.
+It includes all material suitable for printed format from January 2014 to December 2014 (OK - one was very early January 2015!!).
+To access the digest, click this link: Website Digest 2014

 The Annual Old Bordenian Association remembrance gathering was held at the School at 11a.m. on Saturday 8th November, to commemorate the 99 Old Bordenians who were killed on active service during the two World Wars and in other conflicts.
 It was attended by a number of Old Bordenians, including Denis Jarrett, one of the founders of this event; by Anne Whitehead, daughter of Able Seaman Harry Bruce Hartridge, Royal Navy; and by Kathy Gambell and family, relatives of George Alfred King, Merchant Navy.
 We were also pleased to welcome three pupils from the School : Anthony Brinkman (School Captain), Tom Chapman (Vice-Captain) and prefect Lois Wakefield.

 This year we are changing the way that we notify Old Boys about the Dinner:-

 1. Emails will be sent to all OBA members where we hold your email address.